sermonarchives/blog/content/sermons/the-givers-arena-1987-0099.md

 <!--more-->

-_The person in this sermon is Louise Degrafenreid, and the story seems like an improbable one, but I did some searching online, and found that Louise is indeed a real person, and the situation was real.
+_The person in this sermon is Louise Degrafenried, and the story seems like an improbable one, but I did some searching online, and found that Louise is indeed a real person, and the situation was real.
 Apparently, she did an interview with Guideposts magazine in October of 1984, and I found a picture of the cover and the first portion of the article, so I've included those images below the sermon.
-There is also a reference to a poem by Gerhard Frost, called "Going On", and I found that this poem was published in a (now out of print) book called [Blessed is the ordinaty](https://archive.org/details/blessedisordinar0000fros), so I've linked to a scan of the book from [archive.org](https://archive.org/).
+The Degrafenried story was also featured in [A Christian Justice for the Common Good](https://www.google.com/books/edition/A_Christian_Justice_for_the_Common_Good/nuf-CgAAQBAJ?hl=en&gbpv=1&dq=Louise+Degrafenreid&pg=PT19&printsec=frontcover), published in [2016](https://www.goodreads.com/book/show/26337471-a-christian-justice-for-the-common-good).
+There is also a reference to a poem by Gerhard Frost, called "Going On", and I found that this poem was published in a (now out of print) book called [Blessed is the Ordinary](https://archive.org/details/blessedisordinar0000fros), so I've linked to a scan of the book from [archive.org](https://archive.org/).
 Google OCR was used to obtain a transcription of the text of the sermon.
 I also made a screenshot of the specific poem.
 The poem is underneath the Guideposts article.
 There is also a reference to the stained-glass windows in [St. Stephen Lutheran Church in Wausau](https://sslcwausau.com/), which were apparently purchased in 1910 for $10,000.
 Using the [U.S. Inflation Calculator](https://www.usinflationcalculator.com/), that amount equates to about $310,000 in 2023 dollars._

 **The Givers' Arena - All Saints Day - 11/1/1987**